electricpotential/electricpotential.org/README.md

   UseKeychain yes
 ```

-5. Now you should be able to clone this repo using `git clone `
+5. Now you should be able to clone this repo (see command in the next steps below)

 ## Getting the files & running the dev environment